haoshuwei/argocd-samples/istio-canary/README.md

 $ argocd app sync helm-istio-canary-demo
 ```

-Once the application is synced you can access it using `hhelm-istio-canary-demo` service.
+Once the application is synced you can access it using `istio-ingressgateway` service.

+Current helm-istio-canary-demo app status:
 ```
 $ kubectl argo rollouts -n istio get rollout helm-istio-canary-demo
 Name:            helm-istio-canary-demo